cirosantilli/markdown-style-guide/index.md

 because it could be replaced with:

     I want to eat apples
-    I want to eat babanas
+    I want to eat bananas
     I want to eat grapes

 Good: